cshenton/normal-comparison/README.md

 ## Edward

-- Posterior Definition is a little verbose
+- Explicitly defining the variational model is powerful if verbose.
-- VI Strugges to converge on scale parameter
+- VI bounces around scale out of the box, but finds the results.
-- Sampling methods don't seem to work
+- HMC works after some tuning.

 I really like the high level design of Edward's API.
 Keeping track of the computational graph implicitly, rather than having to explicitly use a model